rackerlabs/rackspace-how-to/content/general/combine-invoices-for-rackspace-managed-and-cloud-accounts.md

 - On April 1, the combined invoice is generated with all Managed and Cloud charges, including the owed Cloud account amount from February 15 to March 31.
 - From this point on, the combined invoice is billed on the first of the month.

-**Note**: If your Cloud account has discounts applied to it, they are prorated for the period during which no bill is generated.
+**Note**: If your Cloud account has discounts applied to it, they are prorated for the period during which no bill was generated.

 ### Separate a combined invoice